Topic-Based vs Text-Based vs Timeline Editing: Which is Right for Long-Form Video?

 Side-by-side comparison

 This is the most important distinction.
-Text-based editing and Topic-Based Editing are not competing approaches.
-They solve problems at different stages of the editing workflow.
+Timeline, text-based, and Topic-Based Editing are not competing approaches.
+They solve problems at different stages of the editing workflow — and they work best when combined.

-A 25-year veteran editor recently put it this way: “The real value of AI in editing isn’t replacing the cut, it’s helping you find the right moment in 3 hours of footage without scrubbing through all of it.”
-That finding is exactly what Topic-Based Editing automates.
+A 25-year veteran editor recently put it this way: "The real value of AI in editing isn't replacing the cut, it's helping you find the right moment in 3 hours of footage without scrubbing through all of it."
+That finding is exactly what Topic-Based Editing automates — before text-based or timeline editing ever comes in.

 The real bottleneck isn't cutting — it's finding

-For a 30-minute video, text-based editing is probably all you need.
-You can read the transcript, find what you want, and cut it.
+For a 30-minute video, timeline editing or text-based editing is probably all you need.
+You can scan the transcript, find what you want, and cut it.

 But what about a 2-hour podcast?
 A 90-minute lecture?
 A full-day conference recording?
 The transcript alone could be 20,000+ words.
-No one is reading that.
+No one is reading that, and no one is scrubbing through 2 hours of timeline looking for the right moment.

 This is where Topic-Based Editing changes the game.
-Instead of reading a transcript, you see a list of topics: “Tax Deductions for Realtors”, “Home Office Expenses”, “Quarterly Filing Deadlines”.
+Instead of reading a transcript or scrubbing a timeline, you see a list of topics: "Tax Deductions for Realtors", "Home Office Expenses", "Quarterly Filing Deadlines".
 You select the ones that matter.
 The tool finds every relevant segment across the entire video and assembles them.

-You go from 2 hours of footage to a focused, topic-specific clip without watching the video, without reading the transcript, and without scrubbing through a timeline.
+You go from 2 hours of footage to a focused, topic-specific clip without watching the video, without reading the transcript, and without touching the timeline.

 Frequently asked questions